7kylor/ris-reference-sorter/README.md

 ### Using the Setup Script

-On macOS/Linux, you can use the provided setup script:
+On macOS/Linux, you can use the provided setup script (requires Python 3.14+):

 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```

+The setup script will automatically check for Python 3.14 or higher and install all dependencies.

 ## Usage